adarshhh25/DSA-Notes/README.md

 - Each `code.cpp` file is self-contained and can be compiled and run using any standard C++ compiler.
 - Use these notes for revision, practice, or as a reference while learning DSA concepts.

+---

 ## About

 This is my personal collection of DSA notes and code snippets.
-Feel free to use, modify, or share these notes for your own learning!
+Feel free to use, modify, or share these notes for your own learning journey!

 ---
-Happy